 More than two decades after the end of the Bosnian War, Bosnia and Herzegovina (BiH) remains divided along wartime identities and narratives.
 Through Project STaR, we partner with four innovative Bosnian-Herzegovinian organizations in a 2-year program, launched in October 2018, that uses a whole-of-community approach to reconciliation.
-We are working in 10 communities--drawing on the moral authority of religious leaders and teachers, and the passion and creativity of youth, to create bonds across ethnic groups that currently live completely separate lives and are often swept up in nationalist fervor.
+We are working in 10 communities to create bonds across ethnic groups that currently live completely separate lives and are often swept up in nationalist fervor.

 Project STaR weaves together the strengths of five organizations--Centar za Izgradnju Mira (CIM), PRONI Center for Youth Development, Youth Initiative for Human Rights (YIHR), Mali Koraci (Small Steps), and Karuna Center—to create a social fabric of people dedicated to reconciliation.
 If only one sector works toward peace, it can be overpowered by those cynical or hostile to the ideals.
 But when people from several sectors advance peace, they strengthen each other to face resistance, and they create an environment where mutual dignity and respect begin to feel normal again.
 In each of 10 project communities, we will:

-By creating this environment, and embedding interfaith teaching in religion classes, we believe the results will continue to grow far beyond the program's two years.
+By creating this environment, we believe the results will continue to grow far beyond the program's two years.
 This work is supported by a grant from USAID.

 Project DiaCom (1997-2002)